-7 To ensure that sufficient information is available upon which to base the development of a serious competing proposal, representatives of the RPE familiar with 8 the unsolicited proposal and the guidelines established by the RPE shall be made 9 available to respond to inquiries and meet with private entities that are considering the 10 submission of a competing proposal.
-The RPE shall conduct an analysis of the 11 information pertaining to the proposal included in the notice to ensure that such 12 information sufficiently encourages competing proposals.
-Further, the RPE shall establish 13 criteria, including key decision points and approvals to ensure proper consideration of the 14 extent of competition from available private entities prior to selection.
-15 a.
-For RPEs that are state agencies, departments, and institutions, posting shall be on the Department of General Service's web-based electronic procurement program commonly known as "eVA"; and b.
-For RPEs that are local public bodies, posting shall be on the RPEs website or by publication, in a newspaper of general circulation in the area in which the contract is to be performed, of a summary of the proposals and the location where copies of the proposals are available for public inspection.
-Posting may also be on the Department of General Service's web-based electronic procurement program commonly known as "eVA," in the discretion of the local RPE.
+To ensure that sufficient information is available upon which to base the development of a serious competing proposal, representatives of the RPE familiar with the unsolicited proposal and the guidelines established by the RPE shall be made available to respond to inquiries and meet with private entities that are considering the submission of a competing proposal. information pertaining to the proposal included in the notice to ensure that such information sufficiently encourages competing proposals.
+Further, the RPE shall establish criteria, including key decision points and approvals to ensure proper consideration of the extent of competition from available private entities prior to selection.